tipping etiquette for hotels in Germany

 for taxis Round Up the fare but don't tip

 Tipping isn’t necessary, but most round-up the fare to the nearest Euro.
-Don’t tip more than 10%.
+Don’t leave a gratuity of more than 10%.